 Access Now invites you to RightsCon Toronto 2018, the seventh event in the RightsCon Summit Series.
 As the world’s leading conference on human rights in the digital age, we bring together business leaders, policy makers, general counsels, government representatives, technologists, and human rights defenders from around the world to tackle pressing issues at the intersection of human rights and digital technology.
 This is where our community comes together to break down silos, forge partnerships, and drive large-scale, real-world change toward a more free, open, and connected world.

 When you register for RightsCon Toronto 2018, your ticket includes:

 Having trouble viewing this form?
 You can also get your tickets here.

-For group tickets, or if you’d like to get register without eventbrite, contact [email protected]
+For group tickets, or if you’d like to register without Eventbrite, contact [email protected]

 Please note that tickets are sold in US Dollars.

 Every year, RightsCon gathers hundreds of speakers across 450+ sessions.
 We'll continue to announce more speakers, so check back!

 THE RIGHTSCON COMMUNITY: AFFILIATED EVENTS